Senegal - Things to Do in Senegal

 When to Visit

 Senegal's dry season (November-May) offers the most comfortable travel conditions with temperatures ranging from 70-85°F and virtually no rainfall.
 December through February represents peak season with perfect weather but 30-40% higher accommodation prices and crowded attractions.
 March-May brings hotter temperatures (85-95°F) but fewer crowds and 20% lower prices, ideal for budget travelers who can handle heat.
-The wet season (June-October) sees heavy rainfall (up to 20 inches in August), high humidity, and temperatures around 80-90°F. However, this period offers the lowest prices (40-50% discounts) and lush, green landscapes—perfect for photographers and cultural enthusiasts willing to work around afternoon downpours.
+The wet season (June-October) sees heavy rainfall (up to 20 inches in August), high humidity, and temperatures around 80-90°F. However, this period offers the lowest prices (40-50% discounts) and lush, green landscapes—perfect for photographers and cultural ensoiasts willing to work around afternoon downpours.
 Major festivals include Tabaski (Eid al-Adha, dates vary), the Saint-Louis Jazz Festival (May), and Dakar Music Festival (December).
 Birdwatchers should visit November-April when Palearctic migrants join resident species.
-Surfers find best swells December-April, while fishing enthusiasts prefer the calmer May-October period.
+Surfers find best swells December-April, while fishing ensoiasts prefer the calmer May-October period.
 First-time visitors should target December-February for optimal weather, while repeat visitors might explore the atmospheric wet season for authentic local experiences and significant savings.

 Senegal location map